tangowithcode/tango_with_django_2/manuscript/chapter-git.md

 W> ### Changes may be Lost!
 W> You should be aware that this guide will rollback your workspace to a previous iteration.
 Any uncommitted changes that you have made will be lost, with a very slim chance of recovery!
 Be wary.
 If you are having a problem with only one file, you could always view the different versions of the files for comparison.
 Have a look [at this Stack Overflow page](http://stackoverflow.com/a/3338145) to see how to do that.

 Rolling back your workspace to a previous commit involves two steps: determining which commit to rollback to, and performing the rollback.
 To determine what commit to rollback to, you can make use of the `git log` command.
 Issuing this command within your workspace directory will provide a list of recent commits that you made, your name and the date at which you made the commit.
-Additionally, the message that is stored with each commit is displayed.
-This is where it is highly beneficial to supply commit messages that provide enough information to explain what is going on.
-Check out the following output from a `git log` invocation below to see for yourself.
+Additionally, the message that is stored with each commit is displayed. **This is why it is highly beneficial to supply commit messages that provide enough information to explain what you do at each commit!** Check out the following output from a `git log` invocation below to see for yourself.

 {lang="text",linenos=off}
     commit 88f41317640a2b62c2c63ca8d755feb9f17cf16e                 <- Commit hash